 Lubricants are very helpful in ensuring the ‘pain’ aspect of sex is reduced, which is essential for women to have a pleasurable sexual experience.
-But did you know that petroleum, latex, and mineral oil present in such lubricants can harm the sperm cells and may even irritate your vaginal tissues?
+But the petroleum, latex, and mineral oil present in such lubricants can harm the sperm cells and may even irritate your vaginal tissues.
 Don’t worry, you don’t have to give up on lube altogether; just start using natural water-based lubricants instead.

 8. Avoid caffeine.

 A lot of luscious food and beverages such as coffee, chocolates, ice cream, and so on are rich in caffeine.
 However, caffeine may not prove to be too good for your cervical mucus, as it tends to dehydrate your body which will then hinder your body’s ability to produce quality fluid.